-Your county is required to create and maintain a secure system so that you can access your medical records and locate a provider using common technologies such as a computer, smart tablet, or mobile device.
+Your county is required to create and maintain a secure system so that you can access your health records and locate a provider with a mobile device.
 This system is called a Patient Access Application Programming Interface (API).
-Information to consider in selecting an application to access your medical records and locate a provider can be found on your county's website.
+Your county's Patient Access and Provider Directory APIs can be reached by their website.